Creating SAR Objects

 Click on Display Settings at the bottom of the assignments folder: Select which assignments you want to change the display settings for, based on the resource type field.
 Then select the method for designating color.
 You cannot select the final color itself.

-Click Display Settings to open the options for which assignments to show and how to color them.
+Click Display Settings to open the options on how you want to color them.

 The Color By settings allow you to designate how you want the assignments colored.